How can you tell if you have a hoarding disorder?

-The ICD scale breaks down hoarding households into five color levels: low-risk green, guarded blue, elevated yellow, high-risk orange and severe-risk red.
-The scale then summarizes the impact of each layer of clutter by its impact on structure and zoning, animals and pests, household functionality, and health and safety concerns.
+The ICD scale breaks down hoarding households into five color levels.
+The scale then summarizes the impact of each layer of clutter by its impact on structure and zoning, animals and pests, household functionality, and health and safety concerns:

 Finally, it recommends personal protective equipment for each level.
 That runs the gamut from work gloves, insect spray and hand sanitizer for the blue level.
 For a red zone clean up you’d need respirators, goggles and headlamps.

 “It can be unsafe for both the person living in that home as well as the trained professionals working there,” said ICD president Linda Samuels.
 “We wanted to make sure that the professionals understand what they’re walking into and how to protect themselves, because it can be a dangerous situation.
 Without that information, you could do more harm than good.”

 OCD Foundation Hoarding Rating Scale

 Although hoarding was long considered an extreme example of obsessive-compulsive disorder (OCD), it was given its own hoarding disorder diagnosis in 2013.
 According to the International Obsessive Compulsive Disorder Foundation, the compulsive hoarder:

 - Collects and keeps items that appear to be of little value to others;

 - The hoarded items obstruct the intended use of living space; and

 - The items cause distress or problems in day-to-day activities.